CalumRaine/Grain/README.md

 >>> 11
 ```

-Stream segments can also be included in maths mode and string mode variable assignments (below).
+Iterators can also be included in maths mode and string mode variable assignments (below).

-### Stream Segments
+### Stream Iterators

-A stream refers to text being scanned.
-A segment refers to a portion of that stream.
-Files are often parsed line-by-line; a line is therefore an example of a segment.
-Lines are often scanned column-by-column; a column is another example of a segment.  `Grain` has `file` and `field` segments.
+Files are often parsed line-by-line; a line is therefore an example of an iterator.
+Lines are often scanned column-by-column; a column is another example of an iterator.  `Grain` has `file` and `field` iterators.

-Segments may initially be difficult to understand but should become far more intuitive once learning about the `in` command later.
+Understanding these iterators will become more intuitive upon lewarning about the `in` command later.

-#### File Segments
+#### File Iterators

-File declarators provide a filename and a field delimiter.
+A filename and optional delimiter are provided when declaring a file iterator.
 The given filename is automatically opened and can be parsed in your script.  `Grain` permits parsing of multiple files in one script.

 The delimiter defines the basic segment into which a file should be parsed.
 For example, files are usually parsed line-by-line, so the newline `\n` character is the delimiter in this example.

-The example below would create a `file` segment variable called `myFile`, then open "example.txt" and loading would occur up to period `.` characters, which effectively parses the file sentence-by-sentence.
+The example below would create a `file` iterator called `myFile`, then open "example.txt" and loading would occur up to period `.` characters, which effectively parses the file sentence-by-sentence.

 ```
 file myFile("example.txt", ".")
 ```

 The delimiter is optional.
 If no delimiter is provided (`file newFile("example.txt")`), a newline delimiter is used by default.
 If an empty delimiter is provided (`file another("example.txt", "")`), the file is parsed character-by-character.
-If the delimiter does not occur in the file, the entire file is loaded into memory.
+If the given delimiter does not occur in the file, the entire file is loaded into memory.
+Moreover, providing the special asterisk `*` character as the delimiter will also load the entire file into memory.

-Redefining a `file` segment with the same name is allowed.
+Redefining a `file` iterator with the same name is allowed.
 The new filename and delimiter will be updated and used from thereon.
-Providing the same filename in the redefinition is the equivalent of reopening the file and rescanning from the beginning.
+Providing the same filename in this redefinition is the equivalent of reopening the file and rescanning from the beginning.

-#### Field Segments
+#### Field Iterators

-Field declarators provide a delimiter with which to parse a stream.
-This stream could be defined by another field segment or directly by a file segment.
-At least one file segment must be present to use a field segment (otherwise there is no text to parse).
+Declaring a field iterator provides a delimiter with which to parse a text stream.
+This stream could be defined by another "parent" field iterator or directly by a file iterator.
+At least one file iterator must be present to use a field iterator (otherwise there is no text to parse).

-The example below declares a field segment variable that breaks a stream at forward slashes.
+The example below declares a field iterator variable that breaks a stream at forward slashes.

 ```
 field separator("/")